 [Section 175LG inserted by No. 55 of 2006 s.
 6.]

 175LH.
-Making of payments
+Payments, to whom to be made

 (1) If the Electoral Commissioner is satisfied, in respect of a claim under section 175LD(2)(a) or (b), that an amount is payable under this Division for eligible votes given at an election or elections for a candidate or candidates endorsed by a registered political party, the Electoral Commissioner shall make the payment to the agent of the party.